samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 | [Three-Quarters](/sources/dnd/free-rules/rules-glossary#Cover) | +5 bonus to AC and Dexterity saving throws | An object that covers at least three-quarters of the target |
 | [Total](/sources/dnd/free-rules/rules-glossary#Cover) | Can’t be targeted directly | An object that covers the whole target |

-> ### Unseen Attackers and Targets
+!!! note "Unseen Attackers and Targets"

->
-> When you make an attack roll against a target you can’t see, you have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on the roll.
+    When you make an attack roll against a target you can’t see, you have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on the roll.
 This is true whether you’re guessing the target’s location or targeting a creature you can hear but not see.
 If the target isn’t in the location you targeted, you miss.

->
-> When a creature can’t see you, you have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on attack rolls against it.
+    When a creature can’t see you, you have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on attack rolls against it.

->
-> If you are hidden when you make an attack roll, you give away your location when the attack hits or misses.
+    If you are hidden when you make an attack roll, you give away your location when the attack hits or misses.

 ### Ranged Attacks